dieDeMiguel/dieDeMiguel/README.md

 I am Diego, a passionate software developer with a keen interest in web development.
 I have a knack for creating efficient, scalable, and user-friendly applications.

 - 🔭 Current projects: Advanced NextJS projects like the e-commerce.
-- 🌱 I’m currently learning Typescript, NextJS 15, German Language and how to use Figma as a front-end developer.
 - 💬 My interests: Sports, music, coding and tech in general.
 From hardware to gadgets, I am exciting of leaving in 2024 and having the opportunity to get my hands on nowaday's technology.
 - 📫 How to reach me: On LinkedIn: [www.linkedin.com/in/diedemiguel](http://www.linkedin.com/in/diedemiguel) or per mail [diedemiguel@gmail.](mailto:diedemiguel@gmail.com)com
 - ⚡ Fun fact: I have people in common with the Pope and the queen of Netherlands.
 Saw 3 Football worldcups.
 Can balance ladders on my chin.